 Students must turn 6 by June 1 prior to entering First Grade in September.
 This age policy continues in this manner through all the grades, for example: a child must have turned 7 by June first prior to entering Second Grade in September.
+The Waldorf School Curriculum is a developmental one, which means when children are too young for their grade, the archetypes presented in the stories do not meet their inner developmental needs.
+It's akin to running in sneakers that are too large.
+While it's possible, it's not recommended.
 Occasional exceptions to these requirements may be made for students transferring from another school, but these shall be at the discretion of the Administration and the related class teachers.